waigitdas/Neo4j-Genealogy-PlugIns/jar/Readme.md

    <li>fixed x_gen_dist which was missin a few relationships.
    <li>added Y- and mt-HG to ancestral surname report
    <li>new function to add parental side of p and m to match_segment relationship
-   <li>New function to report parental origin of segments: paternal, maternal or unknown
+   <li>New function to report parental origin of segments: paternal, maternal or unknown; some generations done, but still in development.
     </ul>
--->
   <li><b>v 1.0.16</b>.
 July 11, 2022
    <ul>
    <li>Added Leiden community detection algorithm, which is an improven on the Louvain algorithm.
 It provides reliable generation of intermediary communities.